Grilled Honey Chicken Kabobs

 Grilled Honey Chicken Kabobs that don’t dry out on the grill, but stay moist and flavorful.
 These kabobs are simple to make for a BBQ or picnic and delicious to eat.

 Happy Memorial Day weekend!
 I had to get one grilling recipe in there before one of the biggest grilling weekends of the year.
-These honey chicken kabobs with pretty red and green bell peppers are just for you.
+These honey chicken kabobs with super pretty red and green bell peppers are just for you.
 You can choose to marinate them overnight and make these kabobs for an outdoor barbecue as a tasty alternative to the usual barbecue fare!
 These would also be great for those non-beef eaters (say what??)
 My hubby is one of those weird people who prefers chicken.
 Moving on….

 This is an excellent recipe and lives up to all the great reviews that I found on allrecipes.com.
 I doubled the sauce and marinated the heck out of the chicken – the longer the better for these.
 One thing to remember: if you’re using wooden skewers, don’t forget to soak them in water for a few hours or they’ll burn!
 Nothing is worse than burnt skewers (well, I can think of a few things….).